-This year, we will be looking at exploring educating our global ecosystem further on environmental issues and ways they can make a difference, which will help us build a strong culture of sustainability.
+This year, we will be looking at exploring educating our global ecosystem further on environmental issues and ways they can make a difference.

 We are going to look at what new initiatives we can drive to equip our customers, partners and team with the knowledge to make informed choices that positively impact their communities and local environments.

 5. Our Supply Chain – Health, Safety & Wellbeing

 Currently, our team is 76 people around the world and many more working within our supply chains.
 This year, we are going to continue to ensure everyone within our supply chain is fairly paid and works in a safe environment free of any discrimination or harassment.

 6. Our Supply Chain – Environmental Management

-Currently, we partner with suppliers around the globe who produce noissue products to noissue standards.
+Currently, we partner with suppliers around the globe who produce noissue products.
 As we build more relationships with more suppliers, we're developing a supplier code of conduct that outlines expectations around responsible environmental management.